Games on Endogenous Networks: Framework

-whenever $r' > r$, and the game exhibits \textbf{negative spillovers} if the above implication holds whenever $r' < r$.\footnote{Again, these definitions naturally extend to arbitrary games---a game exhibits positive spillovers if $u_i(G+ij, \mathbf{s}) - u_i(G - ij, \mathbf{s}) \geq (>) \; 0$ implies $u_i(G + ij, s'_j, s_{-j}) - u_i(G - ij, s'_j, s_{-j}) \geq (>) \; 0$ whenever $s'_j > s_j$ and negative spillovers if the implication holds for $s'_j < s_j$.} If the game exhibits positive spillovers, players who take higher actions, all else equal, are more attractive neighbors.
+If the game exhibits positive spillovers, players who take higher actions, all else equal, are more attractive neighbors.
 This assumption naturally captures situations in which the action $s_i$ represents effort that benefits neighbors (e.g., studying or gathering information).
 If the game exhibits negative spillovers, then players who take higher actions are less attractive neighbors.

-\begin{remark} We emphasize that whether a network game with network formation exhibits action-link complements/substitutes, or positive/negative spillovers, says nothing about whether there are strategic complements or substitutes in \emph{actions}: the actions $s_i$ and $s_j$ of two different players $i$ and $j$ could be (strategic) complements, substitutes, or neither.
+\begin{remark} We emphasize that whether a network game with network formation exhibits action--link complements/substitutes, or positive/negative spillovers is unrelated to whether there are strategic complements or substitutes in \emph{actions}: the actions $s_i$ and $s_j$ of two different players $i$ and $j$ could be (strategic) complements, substitutes, or neither.
 This should be clear as the term $v_i(\mathbf{s})$ in \eqref{eq:parametricpayoff}, which is independent of the graph, can depend on the entire profile of actions $\mathbf{s}$ in a completely arbitrary way.
 Moreover, there is no complementarity or substitutability assumed within the function $g$.
-Action-link complements/substitutes tells us how taking higher actions affects a given player $i$'s \emph{incentive to form links}.
-Similarly, positive/negative spillovers tells us how other players' actions affect player $i$'s linking incentives. \end{remark}
+Action--link complements/substitutes is about how taking higher actions affects a given player $i$'s \emph{incentive to form links}.
+Similarly, positive/negative spillovers is about how other players' actions affect player $i$'s linking incentives.
+Our characterization of stable network structures accordingly says nothing about strategic complements or substitutes in actions, and indeed adding such structure places no further restrictions on the networks that can occur in stable outcomes. \end{remark}